 So current prison policy supporting transgender prisoners, endorsed by the transgender lobby group Gendered Intelligence and the Prisons Ombudsman, is already in place.
 The rights and needs of transgender prisoners are already catered for with in a framework that necessarily also considers the rights and needs of other groups.

-Government proposals to reform the GRA 2004 Act and to demedicalise and speed up the process of changing legal gender threatens to destabilise this careful balance in prison.
-If self-declaration of legal gender goes ahead any male (transgender or not) can choose to become eligible for transfer to a women’s prison.
+Government proposals to reform the GRA 2004 Act and to demedicalise and speed up the process of changing legal sex threaten to destabilise this careful balance in prison.
+If self-declaration of legal sex goes ahead any male (transgender or not) can choose to become eligible for transfer to a women’s prison.
 Extending the rights and privileges of transgender prisoners to have free access to women’s prisons to the detriment of the safety of female prisoners is strongly opposed by Fair Play For Women.
 There is currently no robust evidence that this change is a proportionate response to a legitimate need.

-There have only been 6 transgender offenders who have committed suicide while in prison since 2006, with 4 of them occurring in the last 2 years.
+There have only been six transgender offenders who have committed suicide while in prison since 2006, with four of them occurring in the last two years.
 They were all born male.
 One of the transgender prisoners was living in a women’s prison when they died.
-The others were living in role as women in male prisons, in line with prison guidance, and did not have a GRC nor had any undergone gender reassignment surgery.
+The others were living in role as women in male prisons, in line with prison guidance, and did not have a GRC nor had they undergone any gender reassignment surgery.
 Four had complex mental health issues.
 One death was recorded by the coroner as ‘not intended’.
 There is no evidence that any of these suicides were connected to poor treatment as a transgender prisoner or that living in a prison that matched their gender identity would have prevented their suicide.